mrorigo/a2a-acp/README.md

 ## The Agent Protocol Landscape

-A2A-ACP bridges the gap between traditional ZedACP agents and modern A2A clients:
+A2A-ACP bridges the gap between Zed ACP agents and A2A clients:

 ### ZedACP (Agent Client Protocol)
 - **Creator**: Zed Industries (zed.dev)